xyfJASON/ctrlora/README.md

 1. select the Stable Diffusion checkpoint, Base Controlnet checkpoint and LoRA checkpoint.
 2. write prompts and negative prompts.
 We provide several commonly used prompts.
 3. prepare a condition image
-    + upload an image to the left of the "Condition" panel, select a preprocessor, and click "Detect".
+    + upload an image to the left of the "Condition" panel, select the preprocessor corresponding to the LoRA, and click "Detect".
     + or upload the condition image directly, select the "none" preprocessor, and click "Detect".
 4. click "Run" to generate images.
 5. *if you upload any new checkpoints, restart gradio or click "Refresh".*